 Faculty-led programs.
 Academic units may offer courses taught abroad as a part of their regular curriculum.
 Students who take these courses follow normal registration procedures and are assessed normal tuition and fees.
 Additional fees are charged to cover program costs.

 International study and research.
 Students may register for international study and research (ISR) if they are conducting research or studying independently abroad.
-Enrollment requires the approval of the student’s faculty sponsor, graduate adviser (for graduate students) or departmental undergraduate adviser (for undergraduates), and the Study Abroad Office.
+Enrollment requires the approval of the student’s faculty sponsor, graduate adviser (for graduate students) or departmental undergraduate adviser (for undergraduates), and Study Abroad.
 The approval may cover up to four consecutive long-session semesters and contiguous summer sessions.

-Students enrolled in international study and research pay a fee of $400 and are considered full-time students by the University.
+Students enrolled in international study and research pay a fee of $400 a semester and are considered full-time students by the University.

 Students who register for international study and research are not guaranteed credit for work completed abroad.
 Students must consult with the departmental undergraduate adviser or the graduate adviser and with the Graduate and International Admissions Center to determine whether credit will be granted.

 Financial assistance.
 Financial aid, including loans, scholarships, and grants, may be applied toward the cost of study abroad.
-If study abroad costs exceed the on-campus cost of attending the University, and if the student is eligible for additional aid, the Office of Student Financial Services will repackage the student’s aid award based on the budget submitted by the Study Abroad Office.
-Although students registered for international study and research abroad are not eligible to receive federal financial aid, they may use scholarships and grants awarded by the University and outside agencies.
+If study abroad costs exceed the on-campus cost of attending the University, and if the student is eligible for additional aid, the Office of Student Financial Services will repackage the student’s aid award based on the budget submitted by the Study Abroad program coordinator, with one exception: Students registered for international study and research abroad are not eligible to receive federal financial aid; however, they may use scholarships and grants awarded by the University and outside agencies.

 Overseas insurance.
 Ensuring that UT students have adequate health and safety support while abroad is a primary goal of the University.
-All students participating in approved international activities indentified by the Student Travel Policy for International Locations (Appendix N) are required to pay the International Insurance Coverage Fee.
+All students participating in approved international activities as stipulated by the Student Travel Policy for International Locations (Appendix N) are required to pay the International Insurance Coverage Fee.
 This fee has been established to ensure that all students are systematically and comprehensively covered by an international health insurance policy, an emergency services policy and a general liability policy.
 The fee is non-refundable and is scaled to correspond to the length of international activity.
+Students are also encouraged to maintain their domestic health insurance coverage.